-- 3. Otherwise, please ensure that the Original Proxy Form is deposited with the Company's Share Registrar situated at Unit 32-01, Level 32, Tower A, Vertical Business Suite, Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, not less than forty-eight (48) hours before the time appointed for holding the 16th AGM or any adjournment thereof, otherwise the Proxy Form shall not be treated as valid.
+- 1. A member of the Company entitled to attend and vote at the 17th AGM is entitled to appoint another person as his proxy to exercise all or any of his rights to attend, participate, speak and vote in his stead.
+If you are unable to attend the 17th AGM and wish to appoint proxy or Chairman of the Meeting to attend and vote on your behalf, please submit your Proxy Form in accordance with the notes and instructions printed therein. - 2.
+You may submit the Proxy Form electronically via TIIH Online website at https://tiih.online no later than Tuesday, 28 November 2023 at 10.30 a.m.
+Please do read and follow the procedures to submit Proxy Form electronically below. - 3.
+Otherwise, please ensure that the Original Proxy Form is deposited with the Company's Share Registrar situated at Unit 32-01, Level 32, Tower A, Vertical Business Suite Avenue 3, Bangsar South, No. 8, Jalan Kerinchi, 59200 Kuala Lumpur, not less than forty-eight (48) hours before the time appointed for holding the 17th AGM or any adjournment thereof, otherwise the Proxy Form shall not be treated as valid.
 No proof of despatch of Proxy Form will be entertained. - 4.
-The Proxy Form is not required if the member decided to attend the meeting. - 5.
+The Proxy Form is not required if the member decided to attending the meeting. - 5.
 If you have submitted your Proxy Form prior to the meeting and subsequently decided to attend the meeting in person, please proceed to the Registration Counter to revoke the appointment of your proxy/proxies.

-ELECTRONIC LODGEMENT OF PROXY FORM
+ELECTRONIC LODGMENT OF PROXY FORM